-Nursing non-progression or failure is defined as failure of one or more nursing courses in a single semester or withdrawal for any reason from one or more nursing courses in a single semester.
-Two instances of non-progression will result in dismissal from the program.
-A student who has been dismissed from the nursing program is eligible to apply for admission as a new student to any nursing program within the Alabama Community College System, provided:
+A total of two unsuccessful attempts in two separate semesters (D, F, or W) in the nursing program will result in dismissal from the program.
+A student who has been dismissed from the nursing program can apply for admission as a new student to any nursing program within the Alabama Community College System under certain conditions:

-- 1. The student meets current entry requirements; - 2.
+- 1. The student must meet current entry requirements. - 2.
+The student must provide a letter of good standing from the previous nursing program chairperson. - 3.
 The student was not dismissed from the previous program for disciplinary reasons or for unsafe/unsatisfactory client care in the clinical area.